 Tay Sachs Disease

 Tay-Sachs disease (TSD) is a recessively inherited neurodegenerative disorder caused by a deficiency of beta-hexosaminidase A that leads to a pathological accumulation of GM2 ganglioside.
 Features include progressive loss of coordination, seizures, difficulty swallowing and poor pulmonary function.
 Affected individuals eventually become blind, severely mentally retarded, paralyzed and unaware of their surroundings.
 Onset is typical at approximately 6 months of age, and average life expectancy is 3-5 years.
 TSD is most prevalent among Ashkenazi Jews with the carrier frequency estimated to be 1 in 27.
 Targeted mutation analysis is performed in conjunction with enzyme analysis for three different mutations in the HEXA gene [c.1274_1277dupTATC (1278+TATC), c.1421+1G>C (IVS12+1G>C), p.G269S] which are common in this population.
-We also test for c.1073+1G>A (IVS9+1G>A), which is a recurrent mutation in non-Jews and the g.2644_10588del (del7.6kb) mutation common in individuals of French Canadian descent.
-In addition, two benign changes (p.R247W and p.R249W, known as “pseudodeficiency alleles”) which will give a false positive screen on the enzyme assay are tested.
+We also test for c.1073+1G>A (IVS9+1G>A), which is a recurrent mutation in non-Jews and the g.2644_10588del (del7.6kb) mutation that is common in individuals of French Canadian descent.
+In addition, the two psuedodeficiency alleles (p.R247W and p.R249W) are tested.
+These two variants, while benign, will give a false positive screen on the enzyme assay present.
 The American College of Obstetricians and Gynecologists and the American College of Medical Genetics recommend that carrier screening for TSD be offered to individuals of Eastern European (Ashkenazi) Jewish, French Canadian and/or Cajun ancestry before/during pregnancy.

 1. Triggs-Raine, B.L.
 Akerman, B.R., Clarke, J.T.R., and Gravel R.A.
 Sequence of DNA flanking the exons of the HEXA gene, and identification of mutations in Tay-Sachs disease.
 Am.
 J. Hum.
 Genet.
 49:1041-1054, 1991.